Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Introduction to Part II

 \begin{TheoremC} For any $\phi \in \Out(\Gamma;\A)$, $\phi$ fixes a point of $\FS(\Gamma;\A)$ if and only if the set of attracting laminations of $\phi$ does not fill $\Gamma$ rel~$\A$. \end{TheoremC}

-Regarding the quantitative elements of Theorems~A and B --- namely the constants $A,B$ of Theorem~A and the constant $\Omega$ of Theorem~B --- these depend only on two integer valued combinatorial invariants of $\Gamma$ and $\A$: the (finite) cardinality $\abs{\A} \ge 0$ which can be thought of as the number of components of $\A$; and $\corank(\Gamma;\A) \ge 0$ which is the rank of a free ``cofactor'' of the free factor system $\A$ in the group $\Gamma$ (see Section~\ref{SectionROut}).
-In particular those constants are completely independent of the isomorphism types of the actual free factors whose conjugacy classes comprise the free factor system~$\A$.
-In the special case where $\A=\emptyset$, and so $(\Gamma;\A) = (F_n;\emptyset)$ for some $n \ge 2$, this reduces to the statement that the constants depend only on the rank $n = \corank(F_n;\emptyset)$ of the free group~$F_n$.
+Here in Part~II we prove the upper bound in Theorem~A, and we prove Theorem C. The proof of the lower bound in Theorem~A, and the entire proof of Theorem B, are found in Part III \RelFSThree.
+See also Part~III Section~5 for some partial results regarding analogues of Theorems~A and~B for the complex of relative free factor systems $\CFFS(\Gamma;\A)$.

-Theorem~C and the nonquantitative parts of Theorem~B (i.e.\ the equivalencies \pref{ItemFillingLamExists}$\iff$\pref{ItemActLox}$\iff$\pref{ItemActUnbdd}) were first proved in the special case of $\Out(F_n)$ in our earlier work \FSTwo; in particular the implication \pref{ItemActUnbdd}$\implies$\pref{ItemFillingLamExists} used heavy relative train track machinery.
-Regarding Theorem~B, our intention in these works is to introduce new proofs based on new geometric tools augmented with only light relative train track machinery, and to apply these new tools to give stronger, quantitative conclusions, i.e.\ the additional equivalence of~\pref{ItemActLargeOrbit} in Theorem~B, as well as Theorem~A. Regarding Theorem~C, our proof in Section~\ref{SectionThmCProof} will be a straightforward generalization of the proof for $\Out(F_n)$ given in \FSTwo.
+In each of the above theorems one is given a group $\Gamma$ and a free factor system~$\A$ of~$\Gamma$.
+All constants will depend on $\Gamma$ and~$\A$, such as the constants $A$, $B$, $\Omega$ in Theorems A and B, and the constant $\Delta$ in the \TOAT\ below.
+More precisely, when we write a constant in the form $C=C(\Gamma;\A)$ we mean that $C$ depends only on two non-negative integer valued combinatorial invariants of the pair $(\Gamma,\A)$: the number of ``components'' of $\A$ denoted~$\abs{\A}$; and $\corank(\A) = \corank(\Gamma;\A) \ge 0$ which is the rank of a free ``cofactor'' of the free factor system $\A$ in the group $\Gamma$ (see Section~\ref{SectionROut}).
+Note that constants of this form are completely independent of the isomorphism types of the actual free factors whose conjugacy classes comprise the free factor system~$\A$.
+In the special case $\A=\emptyset$, the group $\Gamma \approx F_n$ is free of some finite rank $n \ge 2$, and so the constants depend only on $\corank(F_n;\emptyset)=n$.

-\paragraph{The \TOAT.} Our organization of this work into multiple parts is guided by the main tools developed and applied in each part (see below for a succinct organizational outline).
+As mentioned earlier, for the special case of $\Out(F_n)$, Theorem~C and the nonquantitative parts of Theorem~B (i.e.~the equivalencies \pref{ItemFillingLamExists}$\iff$\pref{ItemActLox}$\iff$\pref{ItemActUnbdd}) were first proved in our earlier work \FSTwo, using heavy relative train track machinery for the implication \pref{ItemActUnbdd}$\implies$\pref{ItemFillingLamExists}.
+Our intention in Parts~II and~III is to introduce new proofs based on new geometric tools augmented with lighter train track machinery, to develop these tools and proofs for the general case of $\Out(\Gamma;\A)$, and to give stronger, quantitative conclusions, namely: Theorem~A; and the additional equivalent statement~\pref{ItemActLargeOrbit} in Theorem~B. On the other hand our proof of Theorem~C in Section~\ref{SectionThmCProof} will be a straightforward generalization of the proof for $\Out(F_n)$ given in \FSTwo.